 More recently, I have begun a program of research on ionogels as a new platform technology for biocatalysis, with the aim of extending this to bioelectronics and biosensing.
 This will be an exciting new direction for this new-class of gel material, so there is a lot of work to be done!

-Please see the links below, and my publications for further detail.
+Please see my publications for further detail.